ZerojumpLine/Robust-Skin-Lesion-Classification/README.md

 ## Introduction

-Here we provide the data preprocessing code for multiple skin lesion datasets.
-We also provide code to train a neural network to classify skin lesion with dataset HAM, as we mentioned in our [paper](https://arxiv.org/abs/2207.09957).
+Here we provide the data preprocessing code for multiple skin lesion datasets (now 7).
+We also provide the code to generated sythesized datasets with domain shifts (similar to cifar-10-c).
 This can be useful for real-world medical images domain shfits studies.

+In addition, we provide code to train a neural network to classify skin lesion with dataset HAM, as we utilized in our [paper](https://arxiv.org/abs/2207.09957).

 ## Installation